Waqrapukara, the other Cusco Wonder

 Inca Shrine

-The architecture of power: The Municipality of Acos and the NGO Project 1409 organized the investigation of experienced archaeologist Miguel Cornejo Guerrero, who investigated the area in 2010.
+The architecture of power: The Municipality of Acos and the NGO Project 1409 organized an investigation by experienced archaeologist Miguel Cornejo Guerrero, who conducted the area survey in 2010.

-“Waqrapukara is an Inca sanctuary of the first order, which denotes immense political and religious power that has not yet implied decipher,” says Cornejo.
+“Waqrapukara is an Inca sanctuary of the first order, which denotes immense political and religious power that has not yet been deciphered,” says Cornejo.

-Before Cornejo, between 2005 and 2008, the archaeologist from Cusco Miguel Colque Enríquez performed impeccable restoration work after research to determine the depth of foundations and construction techniques and prevent structures from collapsing.
+Before Cornejo, between 2005 and 2008, the Cusco archaeologist Miguel Colque Enríquez performed impeccable restoration work, based on research into foundation depths and construction techniques, to prevent structures from collapsing.

-Posso and Cornejo agree that the area is home to other archaeological sites that could form a tourist circuit of the first level south of Cusco.
+Posso and Cornejo agree that the area is home to other archaeological sites that could form a first-level tourist circuit south of Cusco.
 These are Tambopukara, Yactapukara, and Ayapukara, barely known by locals.

-Waqrapukara can be the epicenter of new experiential tourism circuits for walks and mountain bikes.
+Waqrapukara could be the epicenter of new experiential tourism circuits for walking and mountain biking.

 The best thing is that it allows the traveler to camp in the monument’s surroundings without the massive presence of visitors, without schedules, and with the possibility of enjoying that delicious sensation of discovering a new wonder following that old network of roads that persists in Acomayo.